mitojala/test/docs/intro/citymodel.md

 We will let the wall color to be picked at random.

-Once the models are loaded, be sure to activate their levels and to use a smooth rendering to look at them.
+Once the models are loaded, be sure to activate their levels and to use a smooth rendering to look at them 👍.

 ![smoothing](imgBuild/screenshot20.png)